This page provides answers to FAQ’s regarding Christmas Holidays and the family law issues which are particularly relevant at this time of the year.

 In the case of there being a court order in place, what can I, as the non-resident parent do, if the resident parent informs me ahead of time that they will not be providing the contact as per the court order over the Christmas holidays?

 The non-resident parent is unable to apply for enforcement of the court order as a pre-emptive measure.
-An application can only be made once the breach of the court order has occured.
-The non-resident parent should remind the resident parent that there is a legally binding court order in place governing the Christmas arrangements and they will be in breach of the order if they do not provide the contact as per the court order.
+An application can only be made once the breach of the court order has happened.
+The non-resident parent should remind the resident parent that there is a legally binding court order in place governing the arrangements and they will be in breach of the order if they do not provide the contact as per the court order.

 In the case of there being a court order in place, what can I, as the non-resident parent do, if the resident parent does not provide the contact as per the court order over the Christmas holidays?